dfeshed/nw-ueba-saas/streaming-data/README.md

 - Multiple messages are not sent per page.
 So `onResponse` is only called once per API/Cursor call.
 - `batch` and `limit` stream parameters (for APIs) are ignored
 - `pagedStreamRequest` does not keep subscriptions open for future messages, instead it assumes another page will not be requested and shuts down.
 This prevents users needing to maintain the subscription.
+This means that technically no streaming (in the traditional sense) is taking place under the hood, but the usage of `pagedStreamRequest` maintains the facade.
 - `onCompleted` isn't called after each page, it is called only when the last page is returned.
 Even after `onCompleted` has been called, the `Cursor` is still usable.
+If the last page is returned in multiple calls (i.e. `last()` => `previous()` => `last()`) the `onCompleted` callback is only called once.
 - `onResponse` and `onInit` are not provided a callback to stop the stream since a request only has one response.
 - There is no `onStopped` handler.